-For information and comparability of the Company's results of operations and liquidity and capital resources for fiscal year 2020, refer to "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" of our Form 10-K for the fiscal year ended December 31, 2021.
+For information and comparability of the Company's results of operations and liquidity and capital resources for fiscal year 2021, refer to "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" of the Company's Form 10-K for the fiscal year ended December 31, 2022.